We're changing the world of financial news:

 The MarketSnacks Team

 Jack Kramer (Co-Founder) - A Vermont-born Green Mountain Stater, Jack doesn't just idolize Ethan Allen and a sharp cheddar.
-The former Middlebury College quarterback spent a semester exploring Berlin, sat shotgun with the car industry as a banker in Manhattan, and now lives in Ann Arbor where he's studying for his MBA.
+The former Middlebury College quarterback spent a semester exploring Berlin, sat shotgun with the car industry as a banker in Manhattan, and now lives in Ann Arbor where he's getting an MBA and Master of Public Policy.

 Nick Martell (Co-Founder) - A Native New Yorker, Nick constantly relives the Rangers '94 Stanley Cup victory during his midnight ice hockey league.
 Nick transferred from Middlebury College to Brown University as a long-stick middie on the men's lacrosse team, worked in the securities industry after graduation, and now lives in Greenwich Village.